kanidm/kanidm/book/src/database_maint.md

 startup as a result of the project changing its internal schema definitions.
 This is normal and expected - you may never need to start a reindex yourself as a result!

-You'll likely notice a need to reindex if you add indexes to schema and you see a message in your logs such as:
+You only need to reindex if you add custome schema elements and you see a message in your logs such
+as:

 ```
 Index EQUALITY name not found
 Index {type} {attribute} not found
 ```

-This indicates that an index of type equality has been added for name, but the indexing process has not been run.
+This indicates that an index of type equality has been added for `name`, but the indexing process has not been run.
 The server will continue to operate and the query execution code will correctly process the query - however it will not be the optimal method of delivering the results as we need to disregard this part of the query and act as though it's un-indexed.

-Reindexing will resolve this by forcing all indexes to be recreated based on their schema definitions (this works even though the schema is in the same database!)
+Reindexing will resolve this by forcing all indexes to be recreated based on their schema definitions.

 ```bash
 docker stop <container name>